jannfis/ansible-kubernetes-centos7/README.md

 A collection of Ansible assets to set up a single master, multi minion cluster on bare metal (or virtualized) CentOS 7 environments.
 Running this play, you will end up with a simple but fully working Kubernetes cluster.
 I have created this mainly for my own entertainment, so your mileage may vary.

-The play is designed to be as simple as possible, and should be considered only a starting point.
-Do yourself a favour and do not use this to set up production clusters.
 It is designed rather modular and contains the following roles that can be reused in own plays:

 - *k8s-common*, which executes all common tasks (applicable to all hosts in the cluster)
 - *k8s-master*, which executes all system relevant tasks on the cluster master node
 - *k8s-worker*, which executes all system relevant tasks on each cluster worker node
 - *k8s-cluster*, which executes all Kubernetes cluster tasks (executes on the master node)

-It started out from the tutorial at https://www.digitalocean.com/community/tutorials/how-to-create-a-kubernetes-1-10-cluster-using-kubeadm-on-centos-7
+It started out from the tutorial at https://www.digitalocean.com/community/tutorials/how-to-create-a-kubernetes-1-10-cluster-using-kubeadm-on-centos-7.

+The play is designed to be as simple as possible, and should be considered only a starting point.
+Do yourself a favour and do not use this to set up production clusters.

 ## Features: